 Leaving that in the baker’s hands!!!
 I tested this recipe 3 ways.

 I chilled the cookie dough for 2 hours, my usual amount of time, and the cookies had a lovely crisp edge with a chewy center.
-They were delicious, but tasted like all my other chocolate chip cookies.
+They were delicious, but tasted like my soft chocolate chip cookies.
 I wanted something different– a thinner cookie with an overall crunch.
 So I chilled the cookie dough for 1 hour.
 The edges were super crispy and the centers were slightly chewy.
 They were REALLY tasty.
 Finally, I tested the cookie dough without chilling it.
 Cookies were thin and crisp.
 We loved them.

 So it all depends on what you want.
 (1) Thin and mega crisp– skip the chilling.
 (2) A little thicker, a little chew, and a lot of crisp– chill for 1 hour.
 (3) Thicker with less crisp– chill for 2+ hours.
 I appreciate that this cookie recipe works all 3 ways.
 The great news is if you want a thin and crisp cookie, you can completely skip the chilling!